On the structure of the top homology group of the Johnson kernel

 \textit{Base case: $\Upsilon$ does not have a connected component with only one edge.} Since $D \leq F$ and $V = 2g$ it suffices to check that

 Note that $\Upsilon$ is a bipartite graph and does not contain isotopic edges.
-By our assumption if $Y_{i}$ adjacent to $\Theta_{j}$ for some $i$ and $j$, then $Y_{i}$ adjacent to at least $4$ edges of $\Theta_{j}$.
-Then we have
+Since $\Upsilon$ does not have a connected component with only one edge, if $Y_{i}$ adjacent to $\Theta_{j}$ for some $i$ and $j$, then $Y_{i}$ adjacent to at least $4$ edges of $\Theta_{j}$.
+Then by (\ref{eqq}) we have

-The last equality follows from Fact \ref{fact}.
+The last equality follows from (\ref{fact}).
 Since $C \geq 1$ we have